Gender separation in Judaism: Transportation

-By 2010, there were approximately fifty public bus services designated as mehadrin; although this represented a small portion of the total public buses, it allowed for tensions to grow between the ultra-Orthodox community and the rest of the population.
-Private bus lines were established all across Israel, caused issues to arise especially where such lines were be the only viable form of transportation in the area.
-Mehadrin bus lines became more prevalent in areas that had a high concentration of ultra-Orthodox communities.
+By 2010, there were approximately fifty public bus services designated as mehadrin; although this represented a small portion of the total public buses, it allowed for tensions to grow between the Haredi community and the rest of the population.
+Private bus lines were established all across Israel, caused issues to arise especially where such lines were the only viable form of transportation in the area.
+Mehadrin bus lines became more prevalent in areas that had a high concentration of Haredi communities.
 Due to the segregation rules, the status of women became a direct issue in the Israeli community.
-When many of the buses became overcrowded, enforcing the segregation rules became harder, and many of the ultra-Orthodox men complained about having to touch passengers of the opposite sex.
+When many of the buses became overcrowded, enforcing the segregation rules became harder, and many of the Haredi men complained about having to touch passengers of the opposite sex.

-When the mehadrin buses became more popular the Israeli women's network petitioned the high court arguing that the segregation policy on mehadrin lines discriminated against women.The Israeli Supreme Court denied the application of the Israel Women's Network on the grounds that the gender segregation on buses was supported by the religious community and should be respected.
-After the denial of the Israel Women's Network, modesty guards, super ultra-Orthodox men who attempted to enforce the segregation rules themselves, began to appear on buses.
-In some cases women were forced off the bus or subjected to physical or verbal abuse when not appropriately dressed, or when sitting near the front of the bus.
-Although a myriad of protests occurred to stop the segregation it was defended by many, including rabbinic leaders and some members of the ultra-Orthodox community, as intrinsic to the ultra-Orthodox way of life.
+When the mehadrin buses became more popular, the Israel Women's Network petitioned the Israeli Supreme Court, arguing that the segregation policy on mehadrin lines discriminated against women.
+The court denied the application on the grounds that the gender segregation on buses was supported by the religious community and should be respected.
+After the denial Haredi men known as "modesty guards" began to appear on buses attempting to enforce the segregation rules themselves.
+In some cases women were forced off the bus or subjected to physical or verbal abuse when not appropriately dressed or when sitting near the front of the bus.
+Although a myriad of protests occurred to stop the segregation, it was defended by many, including rabbinic leaders and some members of the Haredi community, as intrinsic to the Haredi way of life.

+Halakhic language

+According to Ruth Halperin-Kaddari, the language of Jewish law seems to involve gender separation.
+Her theory stems from the fact that the Hebrew language is inherently gendered and one can speak either in the masculine or feminine form, and that the Halakha has almost always been written in the masculine.
+This has led to the impression that Jewish law addresses only men, leaving no room for women within the Halakhic discourse.
+According to Halperin-Kaddari, this separation, which occurred almost incidentally, deeply affects the place of women within the Halakha and their ability to influence and change it.
+Halperin-Kaddari does not suggest altering the language of Jewish law but advocates for working within it, prioritizing interpretations that include women over those that exclude them.